Diomede, Alaska: Water and disposal

 Water for winter use is drawn from a mountain spring, then treated and stored in 434000 U.S.gal storage tanks.
 Because the permafrost prevents pipelines from being installed underground, residents must manually carry water from the tank.

 Funds for improving the water system have been requested both by the city and the school.
 Having a separate tank for the school would decrease the usage of city water and would also serve as a backup water supply for the whole city.
 Funds have also been requested for improvements to refuse collection and for an incinerator, because the ground conditions on the island limits waste disposal to burning combustibles and disposing of everything else on the ice.
 Honeybuckets and privies are used, except in the laundromat, clinic, and school, which are served by a septic system.

 Education

 The island's only school is likely the most isolated school in the United States.
-The Diomede School has approximately 20 students from grades pre-K through 12 and three teachers.
+The Diomede School has 22 students from grades pre-K through 12 and four teachers.
 It is part of the Bering Strait School District.
-The number of teachers fluctuates based on the student population.